CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 ### Push your image to the RCP or IC Docker registry

-The following will push the generic and user-configured runtime and development images.
+The following will push the generic and user-configured runtime images.

-- `LAB_NAME/USR/PROJECT_NAME:PLATFORM-run-latest-root`
-- `LAB_NAME/USR/PROJECT_NAME:PLATFORM-dev-latest-root`
-- `LAB_NAME/USR/PROJECT_NAME:PLATFORM-run-latest-USR`
+- `LAB_NAME/USR/PROJECT_NAME:PLATFORM-root-latest`
-- `LAB_NAME/USR/PROJECT_NAME:PLATFORM-dev-latest-USR`
+- `LAB_NAME/USR/PROJECT_NAME:PLATFORM-USR-latest`

-It will also push them with the git commit hash as a tag if no new commit was made since the last build.
+It will also push them with the git commit hash as a tag if the build is at the latest commit.
 You can rebuild the images with `./template.sh build` to tag them with the latest commit hash.

 ```bash